04Raju/04Raju/README.md

-- 👋 Hi, I’m @04Raju
+- 👋 Hi, I’m Raju Jettappa
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding & Solving Problems
-- 🌱 I’m currently learning ...
+- 🌱 I’m Completed my BCA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java Programing & AI
-- 📫 How to reach me ...
+- 📫 How to reach me Rajujettappa04@gmail.com

 <!---
 04Raju/04Raju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.